w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 **WCAG 3 is not expected to be a completed W3C standard for a few more years.**

-WCAG 3 will not supersede WCAG 2 and WCAG 2 will not be deprecated for at least several years after WCAG 3 is finalized.
+WCAG 3 will not supersede WCAG 2 and WCAG 2 will not be deprecated for several years after WCAG 3 is finalized.

 The Accessibility Guidelines Working Group provides a projected [WCAG 3 schedule](https://github.com/w3c/wcag3/wiki/Schedule).

+When WCAG 3 is fairly stable, we will provide guidance on transitioning from WCAG 2 to WCAG 3.

 ### Who develops WCAG 3

 The WCAG technical documents are developed by the Accessibility Guidelines Working Group ([AG WG](https://www.w3.org/WAI/about/groups/agwg/)) (previously under the Silver Task Force) with the Silver Community Group.
 These Groups are part of the World Wide Web Consortium ([W3C](https://www.w3.org)) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)).
 You can learn about the development process from [[How WAI Develops Accessibility Standards through the W3C Process: Milestones and Opportunities to Contribute]](/standards-guidelines/w3c-process/).

-We welcome your comments on WCAG 3 Drafts.
-The best way to provide feedback is by opening new [GitHub issues](https://github.com/w3c/wcag3/issues).
-Alternatively, email public-agwg-comments@w3.org
+We welcome your comments on WCAG 3 draft documents.
+To comment, please open new issues in the [WCAG 3 GitHub repository](https://github.com/w3c/wcag3/issues).
+If it's not feasible for you to use GitHub, email your comments to public-agwg-comments@w3.org Please create separate GitHub issues or email messages for each topic (rather than putting multiple topics in a single issue or email).

 Opportunities for contributing more directly to WCAG and other WAI work are introduced in [[Participating in WAI]](/about/participating/).